Cord Cutting Guides, News, and Reviews

 Of course, as our top-rated VPN, IPVanish can consistently unblock Netflix and BBC iPlayer.

 We like that IPVanish offers split tunneling, which lets you use the VPN for some apps and “whitelist” other apps to access with your local network.
 However, we don’t like that split tunneling isn’t offered for every operating system.
+We discuss these and other key pros and cons in our IPVanish review.
+Overall, we were very happy with this service — we think you’ll be pretty pleased, too, if you sign up for IPVanish.

 NordVPN offers a premium VPN service with lots of perks, but some of the downsides kept it from beating our top two contenders.

 The standout feature of NordVPN is that it boasts an alarming amount of servers.
 With over 5000 servers, NordVPN has more servers than any other VPN in the world — certainly an awesome achievement.
-As stated earlier, the more servers the better.
+As we explained earlier, the more servers the better.
 This gives you the best chance of finding a server that will unblock Netflix in the country you want.

 With a SmartPlay/Smart DNS feature that sneaks around geo-restrictions, NordVPN is hands-down the best VPN for unblocking streaming services.